The vaginal ring is a form of contraception. This page explains how the vaginal ring works and tells you how to use it.

 Can I still get pregnant?

-With typical use, about eight in every 100 women using the vaginal ring will get pregnant each year.
+With typical use, about eight in every 100 people using the vaginal ring will get pregnant each year.
 When used correctly however, the chance of you getting pregnant with a vaginal ring is less than 1%.

 Are there any health concerns?

 There is a very small chance of blood clots, heart attacks and strokes.
-These concerns are more likely in women over 35 who smoke, are overweight or have a family history of these conditions.
+These concerns are more likely in people over 35 who smoke, are overweight or have a family history of these conditions.

 What are the advantages of using a vaginal ring?